-The USDA has established a Southeast Regional Caribbean Climate Sub Hub located in Río Piedras, Puerto Rico, to help Caribbean Area producers manage risk in a variable climate.
+The USDA Southeast Regional Caribbean Climate Sub Hub, located in Río Piedras, Puerto Rico, aims to help Caribbean Area producers manage risk in a variable climate.
 This multi-agency effort is led by Dr. William A. Gould, Research Ecologist with the USDA Forest Service International Institute of Tropical Forestry.
 The Caribbean Climate Sub Hub is one of seven regional hubs and three subsidiary hubs nationwide.
-The network of Climate Change Hubs will work with USDA to deliver science-based knowledge and practical information to farmers, ranchers, and forest landowners that will help them to adapt to climate change and weather variability by coordinating with local and regional partners in federal and state agencies, universities, NGO’s, and the public.
+The network of Climate Change Hubs work with USDA to deliver science-based knowledge and practical information to farmers, ranchers, and forest landowners to help them adapt to climate change and weather variability by coordinating with local and regional partners in federal and state agencies, universities, NGO’s, and the public.

 Outreach and education for land managers on ways to mitigate risks and thrive despite change.

 Technical support for land managers to respond to drought, heat stress, floods, pests, and changes in growing season.

 How are climate change and weather variability affecting Caribbean producers?